-To enter employment in Ireland, if you are a citizen of an EU/EEA (European Economic Area) nation, except for Bulgaria and Romania, or a Swiss national, you do not require a permit.
+To enter employment in Ireland, if you are a citizen of an EU/EEA (European Economic Area) nation or a Swiss national, you do not require a permit.

 Otherwise, the eligibility requirements and contractual terms of the NeuroInsight programme are designed to fulfil the conditions of the 'Hosting Agreement Scheme'.
 This special scheme for non-EU researchers offers a free and fast track service for permission to work.
 With a Hosting Agreement, researcher's families can accompany them, have access to public services including schools, and are entitled to seek work themselves.